mrak/stubby4node/README.md

 ## Running Tests

-If you don't have `jasmine-node` already, install it:
+If you don't have `grunt-cli` already, install it:

-    npm install -g jasmine-node
+    npm install -g grunt-cli
+    npm install

 From the root directory run:

-    jasmine-node --coffee spec

-If you want to see more informative output:

-    jasmine-node --verbose --coffee spec
+    grunt test

 ## See Also